d3/d3-scale/README.md

 ### Linear Scales

-Linear scales are the most common scale and a good default choice to map a continuous input domain to a continuous output range.
-With a linear scale, each output [range](#linear_range) value *y* can be expressed as a linear function of the input [domain](#linear_domain) value *x*: *y* = *mx* + *b*.
+Linear scales are the most common and a good default choice to map a continuous input domain to a continuous output range.
+With a linear scale, each [range](#linear_range) value *y* can be expressed as a linear function of the [domain](#linear_domain) value *x*: *y* = *mx* + *b*.
 The domain is typically a dimension of data you want to visualize, such as the height of students in meters.
 The range is typically a dimension of the desired output visualization, such as the height of bars in pixels in a histogram.

 <a name="linear" href="#linear">#</a> <b>linear</b>()